ChristofSeiler/ChristofSeiler.github.io/stats205.md

 * Lecture 1: [Logistics and Introduction](Lecture1/LogisticsIntroduction.html)

-## Homeworks
+## Homework
-Weekly homeworks will be posted here.
+Weekly homework will be posted here.